Here are some guidelines for recording and transferring video files.

-- When you are ready, press Record at the bottom of the screen
+- When you are ready, press Record at the bottom of the Zoom window

-- Wait for a few seconds (excess footage can be cut later) and then start speaking
+- Then, wait for a few seconds (excess footage can be cut during the editing process) whilst giving your best smile and then start speaking

-- When you have finished speaking, wait for a few seconds again and then press Stop Recording
+- When you have finished speaking, wait for a few seconds again (with another smile!) and then press Stop Recording

 - Press End Meeting and then End Meeting for All